thosgood/this-weeks-finds/markdown/201-250/week215.md

 height="300"}
 :::

-If you look carefully, you\'ll see each corner of his tetrahedral gadget is made of a little triangular prism with one triangle facing out and one facing in: for example, the pink triangle staring you right in the face, or the light blue one on top.
-Since 4 × 2 = 8, there are 8 of these triangles.
+If you look carefully, you'll see each corner of his tetrahedral gadget is made of a little triangular prism with one triangle facing out and one facing in: for example, the pink triangle staring you right in the face, or the light blue one on top.
+Since 4 \times 2 = 8, there are 8 of these triangles.
 Abstractly, we can think of these as the 8 corners of a cube!
-They aren\'t really, but we can pretend.
+They aren't really, but we can pretend.
 The way these 8 triangles come in pairs corresponds to how the vertices of a cube come in diagonally opposite pairs.

-Using this, you can see that the group S~4~ acts on these 8 triangles in precisely the same way it acts via rotations on the vertices of a cube.
+Using this, you can see that the group S_4 acts on these 8 triangles in precisely the same way it acts via rotations on the vertices of a cube.

 In fact, you can even draw a *picture* of a cube on the Klein quartic by drawing suitable curves that connect the centers of these 8 triangles!
-It\'s horribly distorted, but topologically correct.
+It's horribly distorted, but topologically correct.
 Part of the distortion is caused by embedding the Klein quartic in ordinary 3d Euclidean space.
 If we gave the Klein quartic the metric it inherits from the hyperbolic plane, the edges of the cube would be geodesics.

 This remark also helps us see something else.
 The Klein quartic is tiled by 56 triangles.
-8 of them give the cube we\'ve just been discussing.
-In Egan\'s picture these triangles look special, since they lie at the corners of his tetrahedral gadget.
+8 of them give the cube we've just been discussing.
+In Egan's picture these triangles look special, since they lie at the corners of his tetrahedral gadget.
 But this is just an illusion caused by embedding the Klein quartic in 3d space.
 In reality, the Klein quartic is perfectly symmetrical: every triangle is just like every